wjawien/wjawien/README.md

 - 💞️ I’m looking to collaborate on quantum computing
 - 📫 How to reach me - use notification
 - 😄 Pronouns: he
 - ⚡ Fun fact: Wait a while.
-Surely something fun happen soon.
+Surely something fun would happen soon.

 <!---
 wjawien/wjawien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.